The Producers (TV series): Production

-Development and filming

 The Producers was dubbed as "the most anticipated show" of 2015 because it served reunion between the actor Kim Soo-hyun and the screenwriter Park Ji-eun after the pan-Asia successful television series My Love from the Star (2013–14).
 The series was produced by KBS's entertainment department instead of the drama department and was helmed by director Seo Soo-min, whose past experience has been on variety shows.
 It was also the first terrestrial network drama to air in the Friday–Saturday time slot.

 First script reading was held on 23 March 2015 in Gangnam District, Seoul, with no media presence.
 The first day shooting was held on April 1, 2015 on the 6th floor of the KBS building in Yeouido.
 Official posters for the drama were unveiled on 29 April 2015.